Theater review of Madcap Players' 'Constant State of Panic'

 But Fry and McLane aren't attuned to nuance, so Dave's just an edgy white nebbish, little placated by his levelheaded black wife, Sonia (Carleen R. Troy, in a thankless role).
 Like Dave, you wind up scouring the single-door set, half-expecting the next surprise as you look for the hidden spots where this trim little domestic fortress will be breached.

-By Patrick Gabridge.
+by Patrick Gabridge.
 Directed by Gary Raymond Fry Jr. Set, Beth Baldwin and Jon Boags; costumes, Elizabeth Reeves; lights, Brian Allard; sound design, Matthew Bruce.
 With Aidan Hughes.
 About two hours.
+Through Jan.
+31 at the H Street Playhouse, 1365 H St. NE.